Peiliang/HistoML/Specification/Level1/Use_Cases/Standardization of Computational Models/Readme.md

 Example.png: An example input of the nuclei segmentation and grading model.

-Representation.xml: HistoML representation translated from the prediction of the model by processing Example.png.
+Representation.xml: HistoML representation translated from the prediction of the model processing Example.png.

 #### How to Use